dfrappart/dfrappart.github.io/_posts/2023-09-28-About_resources_moves_in_terraform_state.markdown

 And then we'll conclude ^^

-## 1. Terraform resource moves basics
+## 1. Terraform resources moves basics

 Before looking at how to move resources, let's redefine some basics.